“Never use the words higher and lower”.

 –Masanobu Fukuoka, Sowing Seeds in the Desert

 “Few tragedies can be more extensive than the stunting of life; few injustices deeper than the denial of an opportunity to strive or even to hope by a limit imposed from without [by science misused].”

 Stephen Jay Gould, The Mismeasure of Man

 Charles Darwin was a meticulous observer of the natural world in his seminal Origin of the Species.
 But he left a problematic legacy when he turned to the analysis of human society in his Descent of Man.
 On the one hand, we see his emphasis on the importance of cooperation in the development of human societies in the quote above.
 On the other hands, he violated his own scientific precepts, such as “never use the words higher or lower” in his analysis of particular societies as being “below” those of Europeans in development.

-As Japanese “natural farmer” Masanobu Fukuoka, observed above, an essential question in the hierarchical notion “survival of the fittest” is who decides what is “higher and lower”– and by what criteria.
+As Japanese “natural farmer” Masanobu Fukuoka, observed, an essential question in the hierarchical notion “survival of the fittest” is who decides what is “higher and lower”– and by what criteria.
 Humans who decide they are the highest and best products of evolution use criteria like human intelligence to come to this conclusion.